-Fears and concerns about the pandemic still remain.
+However, fears and concerns about the pandemic still remain.
 Organizations need to understand the health and safety risks involved in getting the workforce to restart working from office.
-Social distancing and other protocols need to be followed for the back-to-office workforce.
+Therefore, social distancing and other protocols need to be followed for the back-to-office workforce.

 3. Feeling of Disengagement and Isolation

-The pandemic has forced a vast majority of employees within organizations to work remotely and in isolation for an extended period.
-This has created a sense of emotional disconnect among the employees making them feel alienated from their organization. and their coworkers.
+So, the pandemic has forced a vast majority of employees within organizations to work remotely for an extended period.
+Therefore, this has created a sense of emotional disconnect among the employees towards their organization. and their coworkers.
 Bridging this gap will be a major engagement challenge.

 4. Stress and Burnout

-The multiple waves of pandemic and changes in the working model has taken a toll on most employees.
+Significantly, the multiple waves of pandemic and changes in the working model has taken a toll on most employees.
 Most employees and their managers were ill-equipped to handle remote-working and managing their work-life balance.
-As a result, employees are stressed and on the verge of burnout.
-Retuning to work from office after a long time have added to their stress levels.
+Therefore, employees are stressed and on the verge of burnout.
+Overall, retuning to work from office after a long time have added to their stress levels.